spotlightpa/poor-richard/content/newsletters/accessharrisburg/_index.md

 ctaSecondDescription = "Link will open in Stripe, a secure payment portal."

 modal-exclude = true
-linktitle = "Access Harrisburg"

-description = "Every Thursday, Access Harrisburg delivers exclusive insight into PA politics and power players straight to your inbox."
+linktitle = "Access Harrisburg - Insider Access to PA Politics" description = "Get weekly scoops, expert analysis, and more from Capitol reporter Stephen Caruso.
+Be the first to know what’s happening in Pennsylvania state government."

 meetTitle = "Meet Stephen Caruso"